 How do i send virtual wedding wishes to a couple i cannot attend in person?

-Send a heartfelt message through a group digital card platform like Happy-milo's Happy Wall, or record a short video clip for a Tribute montage.
-For formal relationships, pair your digital message with a mailed card.
+Send a heartfelt message through a group digital card platform like Happy-milo's Happy Wall, or record a short video clip for a Tribute montage if you’re celebrating the couple online because guests can’t gather in one place.
+For formal relationships, pair your digital message with a mailed card, and mention the bride, groom, or partner by name.
+If the setup is more involved, a wedding planner can also help coordinate remote contributions when someone is unable to attend in person.

 What is the best time to send virtual wedding wishes?